learnk8s/learnk8s.io/_blog/scaling-machine-learning-with-kubeflow-tensorflow/index.md

 {% include_relative complexity.html %}

-To become a data scientist, one has to quickly grasp and specialise other aspects of software development, operations and infrastructure management.
+To become a data scientist, one has to quickly grasp and master other aspects of software development, operations and infrastructure management.

 Even if you don't want to, unfortunately.